klahrich/chiefhustler/content/diary/46-need-to-reset.md

 5. "A rising tide lifts all boats"
 </span>

-I've seen it for tele-medecine stocks, meme stocks, oil stocks, you name it.
-This game is just so much easier to play with the wind in our sails.
+I've seen it in tele-medecine stocks, meme stocks, oil stocks, you name it.
+This game is just so much easier to play with the wind in your sails.
 Find the easy path.
 There's no point in fighting an uphill battle.
 If I can find them at or near the inflection point, even better!

 ## A special Situation